The End of Privacy Shield: What it Means for Agreements

 As companies review their agreements, they can look beyond mere express references to certain data transfer mechanisms in the plain language of the agreements.
 Rather, they can analyze the agreements to identify the range of data privacy and security obligations addressed in the terms.
 This sort of comprehensive agreement analysis enables companies to fully assess their rights and responsibilities, and better understand corresponding privacy compliance risk.
 It can also help them determine whether to augment their BCR- or SCC-based data transfer strategy with supplemental measures—which may include data encryption or other security commitments, breach notification, and termination rights.

-How can the DocuSign Agreement Cloud help?
+How can the Docusign Agreement Cloud help?

-The DocuSign Agreement Cloud delivers value to the three critical elements of any review and revision of data privacy clauses in agreements:
+The Docusign Agreement Cloud delivers value to the three critical elements of any review and revision of data privacy clauses in agreements:

-1. DocuSign Insight provides powerful AI to efficiently analyze all agreements across an organization to determine whether and how data privacy is addressed — including reliance on Privacy Shield or an alternate data privacy framework.
+1. Docusign Insight provides powerful AI to efficiently analyze all agreements across an organization to determine whether and how data privacy is addressed — including reliance on Privacy Shield or an alternate data privacy framework.

-2. DocuSign CLM enables businesses to quickly and easily generate amendments and replacement terms for agreements reflecting their updated approach to privacy in the post-Privacy Shield world.
+2. Docusign CLM enables businesses to quickly and easily generate amendments and replacement terms for agreements reflecting their updated approach to privacy in the post-Privacy Shield world.

-3. DocuSign eSignature, the world’s most trusted brand for electronic signature, delivers a seamless experience for all parties to any business agreement, to ensure auditable and enforceable agreement to revised terms reflecting data privacy strategies.
+3. Docusign eSignature, the world’s most trusted brand for electronic signature, delivers a seamless experience for all parties to any business agreement, to ensure auditable and enforceable agreement to revised terms reflecting data privacy strategies.

-The digital world continues to evolve at an unprecedented pace — and the DocuSign Agreement Cloud is here to help.
+The digital world continues to evolve at an unprecedented pace — and the Docusign Agreement Cloud is here to help.

 The End of Privacy Shield: What Now?

-We recently hosted an on-demand webinar with legal, data privacy and contract AI experts from DocuSign and Fieldfisher to explore the options going forward for EU and US organizations, and particularly what this means for the future of agreements.
+We recently hosted an on-demand webinar with legal, data privacy and contract AI experts from Docusign and Fieldfisher to explore the options going forward for EU and US organizations, and particularly what this means for the future of agreements.

-By Stuart Brock, Esq.*, Sr. Agreement Cloud Strategy Practice Director, DocuSign
+By Stuart Brock, Esq.*, Sr. Agreement Cloud Strategy Practice Director, Docusign

 *This blog is offered for general information purposes.
 It is not intended as, nor is it a substitute for, legal advice.